sparkflows/sparkflows-docs/docs/installation/installation/macos-install.rst

 Prerequisites
 =============

-Supported MacOS X Versions
+Supported MacOS Versions
 -------------------------

 ::

-  - MacOSX released not older than 1 year is supported
+  - MacOS released not older than 1 year is supported

 Below are required for installing Sparkflows on Mac::